Consumer Insights

 Fortem Technologies is gaining prominence due to its counter-drone technology as well as innovation in areas that intersect with CIWS.
 The company’s DroneHunter system employs radar and AI to autonomously detect and neutralise aerial threats, such as unmanned aerial vehicles (UAVs) and other small flying objects.
 This system is particularly relevant for CIWS applications, especially in scenarios where rapid and accurate interception of short-range threats is essential.

-The report gives a detailed analysis of the following key players in the global close-in weapon systems (CIWS) market, covering their competitive landscape, capacity, and latest developments like mergers, acquisitions, and investments, expansions of capacity, and plant turnarounds.
-Several major players are focused on developing integrated Close-In Weapon Systems (CIWS) for naval and ground forces.
-They have also invested heavily in CIWS which combines advanced sensor technology with high firing rates, allowing for effective interception of threats from both sea and air.
-Additionally, some companies are expanding their global footprint by partnering with allied nations in the Asia-Pacific and Middle East regions.
+Key close-in weapon systems (CIWS) market players are attempting to develop integrated Close-In Weapon Systems (CIWS) for naval and ground forces.
+They are also heavily invested in CIWS which combines advanced sensor technology with high firing rates, allowing for effective interception of threats from both sea and air.
+Additionally, close-in weapon systems (CIWS) companies are expanding their global footprint by partnering with allied nations in the Asia-Pacific and Middle East regions.

-ASELSAN, based in Turkey, is a leading player in the defence electronics sector, specialising in advanced technology systems for military and civilian applications.
+ASELSAN, based in Turkey, is a prominent player in the defence electronics sector.
+The company specialises in advanced technology systems for military and civilian applications.
 Founded in 1975, ASELSAN designs and manufactures a wide range of products, including communication systems, radar systems, electro-optical systems, and unmanned systems.

 BAE Systems, headquartered in the United Kingdom, is one of the largest defence, aerospace, and security companies in the world.
 With a presence in over 40 countries, BAE Systems focuses on developing high-end military equipment, such as submarines, combat vehicles, electronic systems, and munitions, among others.

-General Dynamics is an American defence company which operates across various sectors such as aerospace, combat systems, marine systems, and information technology, among others.
+General Dynamics is an American defence company, founded in 1952, which operates across various sectors such as aerospace, combat systems, marine systems, and information technology, among others.

-Other major players in the close-in weapon systems (CIWS) market are Raytheon Technologies Corporation and Lockheed Martin Corporation, among others.
+Other major players in the close-in weapon systems (CIWS) market are Lockheed Martin Corporation, among others.

 *While we strive to always give you current and accurate information, the numbers depicted on the website are indicative and may differ from the actual numbers in the main report.
 At Expert Market Research, we aim to bring you the latest insights and trends in the market.
 Using our analyses and forecasts, stakeholders can understand the market dynamics, navigate challenges, and capitalize on opportunities to make data-driven strategic decisions.*